 - Reputation and awards: Producers with accolades and critical acclaim tend to perform well in the market.

-Analyzing Wine Critic Reviews & Ratings
+Analyzing Wine Critic Reviews and Ratings

 Why Critic Reviews Matter